philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 ---

 Notice that structure?
-It's basically JSON Schema.
+It's basically JSON Schema in YAML...

+---

+You can actually write JSON Schema data models and `$ref` them from the OpenAPI service model

 ---